 Management Districts may also levy assessments for specific purposes, if those assessments are supported and voted in by the majority of the constituents – the commercial business and property owners of the District.
 The majority is defined as owners representing a majority in value (51%) of the property to be assessed.

-Another way is through voluntary contributions.
-At this time the District is funded entirely through contributions of the Development Corporation of Richmond and the George and Henderson-Wessendorff Foundations.
+At this time the District is funded through contributions of the Development Corporation of Richmond and revenue received from a FM 359 mowing interlocal agreement.

 How do I contact the Management District?

 The West Fort Bend Management District Contact information is: